devitq/PromocodeAPI/solution/README.md

 docker build -t prod-2-devitq .
 ```

-### Customize enviroment
+### Customize environment

-Customize enviroment with `docker run` command (or bind .env file to container), for all enviroment vars and default values see [.env.template](./.env.template).
+Customize environment with `docker run` command (or bind .env file to container), for all environment vars and default values see [.env.template](./.env.template).

 ### Run docker image